-- Install the app f.lux on your electronic devices.
-It automatically reduces blue light emissions during regular sleep hours.
+- Use blue light reducing software on your electronics.
 Or better yet, turn off your electronics at least an hour before going to bed.
+(Install f.lux on computers and Windows/Android devices.
+Use Night Shift on Apple devices.)

 - Use low-watt light bulbs in your bedroom.